theredwillow/chili-when-its-chilly/src/pages/index.md

 ---
-templateKey: pages
+templateKey: page
 title: Home Page
 description: The Chili When It's Chilly website!
 slideshowImages:
-  - src: /img/slideshow1.jpg
+  - src: /img/slideshow/1.jpg
     description: A fun concert at a Chili when it's Chilly weekend.
-  - src: /img/slideshow2.jpg
+  - src: /img/slideshow/2.jpg
     description: Audience applauding a concert at a Chili when it's Chilly weekend.
-  - src: /img/slideshow3.jpg
+  - src: /img/slideshow/3.jpg
     description: The Texas flag hung decoratively on the back of a golf cart used to visit the Chili when it's Chilly cook-off's.
 sections: